luffyZh/dynamic-antd-theme/README.md

 **This solution is easy to use, so it is prone to problems.
 We hope you can give us timely feedback.
 For example, if there is a problem with any component, we will fix the updated version as soon as possible.**

  - The current version requires your antd version to be lower than v3.19.0

+> The antd version is higher than v3.19.0 you can also use it, if have some problems remember give me an issue.

  - ...Plugin versions are updated from time to time based on antd (new antd components are updated)

 ## 🔗 Changelogs